Paul von Zielbauer: Media and public appearances

 Zielbauer has appeared on CNN and National Public Radio to discuss his New York Times reporting.
 He and Roadmonkey Adventure Philanthropy have been featured by CNN, O: The Oprah Magazine, Outside magazine, ABC News, The Wall Street Journal, El Diario and other national publications.

 Zielbauer frequently writes about self-leadership and has been a speaker at thought-leadership conferences including Summit Series and the KIN Global Conference.

 Education and awards

 Upon graduating from Columbia University's Graduate School of Journalism with honors in 1996, Zielbauer was awarded a Fulbright Young Journalist scholarship to spend a year in Germany.
 Based in Berlin, he filed numerous articles for Newsday on European affairs, including the 1995 large-scale student-led protests in Belgrade, Serbia, against then-president Slobodan Milošević.
-Zielbauer received his Bachelor of Arts in English from Iowa State University in 1988.

 For his 2005 investigative series on Prison Health Services Inc., Zielbauer won the New York State Associated Press award for Depth Reporting and World Hunger Year's annual Harry Chapin Award for reporting on poverty-related issues.